0wulf/0wulf.github.io/blog/airoplus-warrior.md

 So, obviously, I modified the scripts and included the kernel configurations for that.
 Then, I was able to get the RT2x00 kernel module inside the build.
 It worked.

 ## Outcome
-At that ppoint, I was a step closer to the Mango Pi MQ-Pro cyberdeck.
-I am able to inject and sniff packets.
+At that point, I was a step close in my road to the Mango Pi MQ-Pro cyberdeck.
+Now I am able to inject and sniff packets.

-## Evolution
+## Next steps
 Some next steps are:
 - Solder the I/O pins
-- Using the board's WiFi chipset as Access point for controlling it with my phone via http server
+- Setup the board's WiFi chipset as Access point for controlling it with my phone via http server
 - Connecting a suitable battery, lcd pannel and a mini keyboard.

-## Fried pins
+## Outcome: Fried pins
-Sadly, I won't be ablo to do much, as I fries the board while trying to solder the I/O pins.
+Sadly, I won't be able to do much, as I fried the board while trying to solder the I/O pins.
 Next time I'll probably use a solder station or ask someone to do it for me.